NDJSec/ShadowFramework/README.md

 ## Getting Started

 ### Install
-The Shadow Framework in built using python.
-For this reason it is recomended that you use the latest version of python.
+The Shadow Framework is built using python.
+For this reason, it is recommended that you use the latest version of python.
-We also recomend that you install the Shadow Framework in a virtual enviroment for easy use and install.
+We also recommend that you install the Shadow Framework in a virtual environment for easy use and installation.
-**Note: A Docker container is also provided if you would like to install in docker.**
+**Note: A Docker container is also provided if you would like to install it in docker.**
 #### Linux
 ```console
 sudo apt update